 • Capturing the views of parents, pupils and staff on mental health issues

-There are a number of ways you can contribute to helping us achieve this award, including taking part in a parent survey and volunteering your time with our Change Team.
-Please contact Kat Jory, our leader for promoting positive mental health and well-being at Yewstock School
+There are a number of ways you can contribute to helping us improve our work in this area, including taking part in a parent survey and volunteering your time with our Change Team.
+Please contact Josh Tun Pe, our leader for promoting positive mental health and well-being at Yewstock School.